johnLOANking/Mortgage-Calculators/AI_prompt.md

 # Mortgage-Calculators

-Here's an improved prompt that incorporates URL parameters and creates an interview-style interaction:

 I need to build a mortgage calculator widget that will be hosted on GitHub Pages.
 Please help me create a comprehensive solution by asking me questions about my requirements.
 I want to incorporate: